osanstrong/arfc.github.io/software_templates.md

 for reviewers that you should review before beginning your project.

 ## Make Files
-Makefile is a program building tool that operates with the make utility to compile or re-compile a program or process through a user-defined command in the command-line.
-They are extremely useful tools that make it a lot easier for contributors or reviewers to compile and run your project.
+Makefile is a scripting tool that compiles or re-compiles a program or process through a user-defined command in the command-line: ``make``.
+Makefiles streamline the build process for project contributors or reviewers.

 #### Resources:
 - [Introduction](https://www.gnu.org/software/make/manual/html_node/Introduction.html)